jxmot/github-feeds/README.md

 Where "githubuser" is the GitHub user, as in `https://github.com/`**`githubuser`**.
 See `public_html/gfapi/index.php` for more details about parsing the queries.

-### Optional Repository Filter
+### Optional Repository and Event Filter

 In some situations there can be large number of public repositories for the specified GitHub user.
 The maximum number is 100 since the current version of "GitHub Feeds" does not do any pagination when retrieving the repository data.

-And it may be possible that not all of them are desired in the rendered repository list.
+And it may be possible that not all of them are desired in the rendered repository or events list.

-Before the requested repository data is returned to the client it will be passed through `gfapi/filter.php:filterRepos()`.
-That function will look for a file named `gfapi/filter.json`, if it is found it contents will be used to determine which repositories are desired.
+Before the requested repository or event data is returned to the client it will be passed through `gfapi/filter.php:filterRepos()` or `gfapi/filter.php:filterEvents()`.
+Either function will look for a file named `gfapi/filter.json`, if it is found it contents will be used to determine which repositories and events are desired.

 `gfapi/example_filter.json`: